containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 ```

 ### Generate a certificate for Kube API Server
-To generate a certificate you need to provide a static IP address into the the list of domain names for Kubernetes API Server certificates.
+To generate a certificate you need to provide a static IP address to the list of domain names for Kubernetes API Server certificates.
 This will ensure the certificate can be validated by remote clients.

 `10.96.0.1` is an IP address of Kubernetes API server instance in Cluster CIDR.